-Understandably, one of the most common initial questions we are asked by archivists and other collection holders when speaking to them about our digitisation services is...
+One of the most common questions we are asked by archivists and other collection holders when speaking to them about our digitisation services is:

 “How much will it cost to digitise my collection?”

-Unfortunately, there’s rarely an easy answer to this.
-A lot of different factors influence the ultimate cost of a heritage digitisation project; the format of the analogue items to be digitised, the equipment used, and the desired image outputs are just a few…
+Unfortunately, there’s not an easy answer when it comes to digitisation pricing because there are a lot of factors to be considered when it comes to heritage digitisation projects, such as the format of the analogue items to be digitised, the equipment used, and the desired image outputs.

-In fact, in his 2010 “The Cost of Digitising Europe’s Cultural Heritage” report for the Collections Trust, Nick Poole notes that the per-page cost of digitising archives ranged from as little as £0.27 (€0.36) up to £2.97 (€4.00).
-And more recently, our own quotes for digitising bound book collections last year ranged from £0.20 to £3.90 per page, and from £0.67 to £3.90 for photograph collections.
+In fact, in his 2010 report for the Collections Trust titled, “The Cost of Digitising Europe’s Cultural Heritage”, Nick Poole noted that the per-page cost of digitising archives ranged from as little as £0.27 (€0.36) to £2.97 (€4.00).
+More recently, our own quotes for digitising bound book collections last year ranged from £0.20 to £3.90 per page with £0.67 to £3.90 for photograph collections.

 The Cost of Digitising – Key factors

 The format of the analogue material to be digitised has the most impact on cost per scan.
-This is because the media format dictates which equipment we use to digitise the material, which in turn, influences the set up time of the equipment and the average throughput rate (scans per minute).
+This is because the media format dictates which equipment we use to digitise the material.
+So, for example, the cost of book digitisation might be more (or less) than the cost for, say, newspaper digitisation.
+Material type influences the set up time of the equipment and the average throughput rate (scans per minute).

-For example, scanning a bound book on our medium format planetary scanner might allow us to digitise 200 pages per hour, whereas scanning loose photographs on our flatbed scanner might be significantly less than this.
+For example, scanning a bound book on our medium format planetary scanner might allow us to digitise 200 pages per hour, whereas scanning loose photographs on our flatbed scanner might be significantly less than this, so your material type plays an important part.
 Although, as noted below, other factors influence throughput rate beyond simply the archival medium and equipment used.

 2. Condition of Material to be Digitised